HarmoniqaOrg/Quantoro/report.md

 ## 3. Methodology

 ### 3.1.
 Baseline CVaR Optimization
 The baseline strategy implements the Conditional Value-at-Risk (CVaR) optimization framework as detailed in the CLEIR paper.
 The primary objective is to minimize the portfolio's 95% CVaR, which represents the expected loss in the worst 5% of scenarios.
 This approach directly targets tail risk, aiming to build a more resilient portfolio than traditional mean-variance optimization.
 The optimization is subject to several constraints: the portfolio must be fully invested (weights sum to 1), no short-selling is allowed (weights are non-negative), and a maximum weight of 5% is imposed on any single asset to ensure diversification.
 The model is rebalanced quarterly.
+To accurately model real-world trading frictions, a per-side transaction cost of 10 bps (0.1%) is applied to the total trade volume at each rebalance.

 ### 3.2.
 Regime-Aware Enhancement